nucleuscloud/neosync/README.md

 Some resources to help you along the way:

-- [Docs](https://docs.neosync.dev) for comprehensive documentation and guides: Note these are still a work in progress.
+- [Docs](https://docs.neosync.dev) for comprehensive documentation and guides
 - [Discord](https://discord.com/invite/MFAMgnp4HF) for discussion with the community and Neosync team
 - [X](https://x.com/neosynccloud) for the latest updates